Man admits guilt in deadly Delaware County crash

-Chandler Joseph Harlin, 24, pleaded guilty in Tulsa federal court to one count of involuntary manslaughter in Indian Country under an agreement with prosecutors that calls for him to serve a sentence between 21 months and 33 months in prison, according to court documents.
+Chandler Joseph Harlin, 24, pleaded guilty in Tulsa federal court to one count of involuntary manslaughter in Indian Country under an agreement with prosecutors that calls for him to serve a 21 to 33 months in prison, according to court documents.

-Harlin admitted to having a blood alcohol content of more than twice the legal limit when a 2015 Mazda CX-5 he was driving May 1 on County Road East 570 in Delaware County collided with a 2011 Ford Mustang driven by Drannon Wilson, 21.
+Harlin admitted to having a blood-alcohol content of more than twice the legal limit when the 2015 Mazda CX-5 he was driving May 1 on County Road East 570 in Delaware County collided with a 2011 Ford Mustang driven by Drannon Wilson, 21.

 Wilson died the next day at a hospital, according to Tulsa World archives.

-A passenger in Wilson’s car was hospitalized following the crash, as was Harlin and a passenger in his vehicle.
+A passenger in Wilson’s car was hospitalized after the crash, as was Harlin and a passenger in his vehicle.

-A grand jury indicted Harlin Aug.
-18 in U.S. District Court for the Northern District of Oklahoma, in a one-count charge that was unsealed Sept.
+A grand jury indicted Harlin on Aug.
+18 in U.S. District Court for the Northern District of Oklahoma.
+The one-count charge was unsealed Sept.
 1.

 The agreement still requires judicial approval.
 The charge of involuntary manslaughter in Indian Country carries a maximum statutory sentence of eight years imprisonment and a fine of no more than $250,000.

-The plea agreement indicates that factors that contributed to the stipulated sentence range included: Harlin’s acceptance of responsibility, his age, the family of the victim’s desire that Harlin’s action have consequences, but that he be shown leniency.
+The plea agreement indicates that factors that contributed to the stipulated sentence range included: Harlin’s acceptance of responsibility, his age, and the victim's family’s desire that Harlin’s action have consequences but that he be shown leniency.

 Harlin is scheduled to be sentenced June 6.